 LeAnne believes that individuals and businesses need to invest in their communities to ensure that these rural communities exist for the next generations.
 Communities need to build on what they have and find new ways to retain their residents.
 LeAnne’s favorite thing about living in rural South Dakota is the sense of belonging and the fact that everyone seems to pull together to take care of one another.

-Gary Deckert is from Doland, SD and has been on the BASEC board since 1998.
-He currently serves as the secretary/treasurer of BASEC.
+John Tschetter is from Yale, SD and has been a BASEC Board member since 2010.
+He currently serves as BASEC's Secretary/Treasurer.